 The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This guidance note provides an overview of the scope of the domestic reverse charged applied in respect of wholesale electronic communication services.
-See the Domestic reverse charge ― accounting requirements for details regarding what information needs to be shown on the VAT invoice and how to account for the reverse charge.
+This note should be used in conjunction with the Domestic reverse charge ― overview and Domestic reverse charge ― accounting requirements guidance notes.

 HMRC announced that the scope of the reverse charge is extended to cover supplies of wholesale telecommunication services, including satellite, in the UK with effect from 1 February 2016.
 The changes will impact the following types of businesses: